localstack-dotnet/localstack-dotnet-client/README.md

 }
 ```

 The `RegionName` is important as LocalStack creates resources based on the specified region.
-For more advanced configurations and understanding how LocalStack.NET operates with LocalStack, refer to the upcoming detailed documentation.
+For more advanced configurations and understanding how LocalStack.NET operates with LocalStack, refer to documentation.

 ### Integrating with Dependency Injection